 WHO IS THE CLASS DESIGNED FOR?

-The class is designed for deeply-committed amateurs, undergraduate students, graduate students, and professionals who have an extra hardy spirit, as well as a willingness to experiment with many aspects of their flute-playing.
+The class is designed for deeply-committed flutists with an extra-hardy spirit.
+This can include amateurs, undergraduate students, graduate students, and professionals.
+Students should have a willingness to experiment with many aspects of their flute-playing.

 CLASS SIZE is kept small, so eligible applicants may be invited to participate in a later session, based on the date of their application.